gardener/gardener/docs/proposals/28-autonomous-shoot-clusters.md

 - [High Touch](#high-touch), meaning that there is no programmable infrastructure available.
   We consider this the "bare metal" or "edge" use-case, where at first machines must be (often manually) prepared by human operators.
-  In this case, network setup or machine management is out of scope.
+  In this case, network setup (e.g., VPCs, subnets, route tables, etc.) and machine management are out of scope.
 - [Medium Touch](#medium-touch), meaning that there is programmable infrastructure available where we can leverage [provider extensions](../../extensions/README.md#infrastructure-provider) and [`machine-controller-manager`](https://github.com/gardener/machine-controller-manager) in order to manage the network setup and the machines.

 The general procedure of bootstrapping an autonomous shoot cluster is similar in both scenarios.